bede/knownknowns/README.md

 > [there are known knowns; there are things we know we know](https://en.wikipedia.org/wiki/There_are_unknown_unknowns)

 Conceived for validating positive control samples, this is a workflow for estimating coverage and depth of sequence(s) in a fasta file (`--references`) given a FASTQ file or a directory of FASTQ files (`--reads`).
-Generated plots are annotated with median depth of *k*-mer coverage, and an optional `--min_depth` threshold for displayed containment may be provided.
+Generated plots are annotated with median k-mer abundance, and an optional `--min_depth` threshold for displayed containment may be provided.
 Outputs containment values and abundance estimates in CSV format and plots in PNG format.
 Specify *k*-mer length with `--kmer`  (default 31) and sketch resolution with `--scaled` (default 100).

 ## Requirements